samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 }
 ~~~

-Your Groovy code can access not only all parameters in CUSTOM PARAMETERS table but also some of the parameters in [Cloud Authentication](#set-authentication-parameters) tab in the Developer Portal.
-Based on `com.samsung.sami.cloudconnector.api.Context`{:.param} interface above, you can read the values of the three parameters of Cloud Authentication as follows:
+Not only can your Groovy code access all the parameters in the Custom Parameters table, but also some of the parameters in the [Cloud Authentication](#set-authentication-parameters) tab.
+Based on the `com.samsung.sami.cloudconnector.api.Context`{:.param} interface above, you can read the values of the three parameters of Cloud Authentication as follows:

 ~~~java
 @Override